prakashm10/upgraded/README.md

 # upgraded
 Hi, This is Saravana Prakash.
-A simple Student Management System using Javascript and MySQL.
+A simple Student Management System using PHP and MySQL.